AnyChart/docs.anychart.com/Maps/Seat_Maps/Preparing_SVG_Image.md

 ## Setting ID

-Now it's time to give an ID for each group.
+Now it is time to give an ID for each group.
 These groups will later become the Map points (regions).

 There are two options: you can set the ID in Adobe Illustrator or through the code.